Why headings and subheadings are vital to accessibility …and are not styling tools.

 Being clear with the language used is another vital aspect of using heading classes correctly.
 Vague or fluffy headings do not help the reader choose whether they should read that section.
 Let’s be frank about this, people who use assistive technology are already facing more barriers in doing something that people without any disabilities do without much thought, so making them read something because the heading was non-descriptive or vague is not the way to gain another reader to your blog or articles.

 Having well-written headings means they can get the gist of the section and decide whether to invest some time reading it, or not.

 It’s pretty helpful for those people who don’t have any disabilities, too.

-Most CMS (Content Management Systems) such as Joomla, Drupal and online website builders and WordPress to a degree are to blame.
-They all come with inbuilt styles set for heading classes and it’s easy to write something on a web page, select one of the heading classes because it looks nice… and boom – you may have just made it impossible for someone who uses assistive technology to read your page.
+Most CMS (Content Management Systems) such as Joomla, Drupal, online website builders and even WordPress, are to blame.
+They all come with pre-defined styles for headings and it’s easy to write something on a web page, select one of the heading styles because it looks nice… and boom – you may have just made it impossible for someone who uses assistive technology to read your page.

 Bespoke or custom WordPress installations that have been built with accessibility in mind do not have these problems, such as the Aubergine WCAG 2.1AA WordPress package developed specifically for Public Bodies.
 This package, used in parallel with the scan and reporting service as well as our WCAG Learning Centre helps the webmaster achieve well-constructed pages with good, sequential headings to each page.